 How Discounts for Lack of Marketability (DLOM) May Impact Your Business Valuation

-If you are a business owner, you have likely considered obtaining a business appraisal of your enterprise.
+What is a DLOM or a Discounts Lack of Marketability?
+Now, if you are a business owner, you have likely considered obtaining a business appraisal of your enterprise.
 A business appraisal, or business valuation, reflects the current economic value of a business.
-Such valuations are often conducted for various reasons, usually at the onset of a financing or equity event within the business lifecycle.
+There are various reasons to conduct such valuations.
+This is usually at the onset of a financing or equity event within the business lifecycle.

-Although the approach to conducting an appraisal may vary among evaluators and industries, the factors included in such analysis tend to be the same.
-Overall, the financial health of a business is calculated by assessing its team, assets, earnings, growth, and profits within the context of its specific industry.
+The approach to conducting an appraisal may vary among evaluators and industries.
+But the factors included in such analysis tend to be the same.
+Overall, calculating the financial health of a business includes assessment of its team, assets, earnings, growth, and profits within the context of its specific industry.

 The DLOM would apply, if relevant, to private companies during its respective valuation.
-Private companies are considered those that are held under private ownership; these firms may issue stock and have shareholders, but such stakes are not traded on public exchanges, nor would they be issued through an initial public offering (IPO).
+Private companies considered are those held under private ownership.
+These firms may issue stock and have shareholders.
+But such stakes are not traded on public exchanges, nor would they be issued through an initial public offering (IPO).

 Public companies, on the other hand, access capital differently.
-Such companies can sell their own enterprises publicly in a marketplace like a stock exchange and are, thus, considered to have a “market.”
+Such companies can sell their own enterprises publicly in a marketplace like a stock exchange.
+This makes them considered as having a “market.”

-Because private companies do not sell stocks or shares of their firms in a public marketplace, such companies lack a centralized market.
-Consequently, with all else being equal, private companies should be valued less than public companies.
+Private companies do not sell stocks or shares of their firms in a public marketplace.
+As such, companies lack a centralized market.
+Consequently, private companies should be valued less than public companies.
 The DLOM, thus, reflects this difference.

 Methods Used to Determine the Discount for Lack of Marketability

-It is important to note, however, that quantifying the discount itself is difficult.
-There are a variety of methods that may be employed during the valuation of private companies that help capture the true value of the DLOM.
+However, it is important to note that quantifying the discount itself is difficult.
+A variety of methods may be employed during the valuation of private companies.
+This helps capture the true value of the DLOM.

 Those methods include the Restricted Stock Method, the IPO Method, and the Option Pricing Method.
-Despite which method is used, most valuators agree that the difference usually varies between 30% to 50%.
+Despite the method used, most valuators agree that the difference usually varies between 30% and 50%.

 1. Restricted Stock Method

-Public companies are required to maintain restricted stock, which refers to unregistered shares of ownership that are owned by individuals like executives and directors of a corporation.
-These forms of stocks are restricted because they must be traded in compliance with special Securities and Exchange and Commission (SEC) regulations and are often unable to be sold for several years upon acquirement.
+Maintaining restricted stock is a requirement for public companies.
+This refers to unregistered shares of ownership owned by individuals like executives and directors of a corporation.
+These stocks must be traded in compliance with special Securities and Exchange and Commission (SEC) regulations.
+Thus, their restriction.
+They are also often unable to be sold for several years upon acquirement.

 Such stock ownership is often issued in companies that want to motivate employees by giving them a share of the firm’s equity.
-Specifically, executives and directors are often required to hold a certain number of shares themselves so that their personal interests align with that of external shareholders.
+Specifically, executives and directors are often required to hold a certain number of shares themselves.
+This is so that their personal interests align with those of external shareholders.

 Restricted stock is often worth less than other publicly traded common stock.
 Thus, one can assume that the primary difference between a company’s common stock and its restricted stock is the lack of marketability of the restricted stock.

-Thus, the Restricted Stock Method involves taking the price difference between a company’s common stock and restricted stock to calculate the DLOM.
+Thus, the Restricted Stock Method takes the price difference between a company’s common and restricted stock to calculate the DLOM.

 2. IPO Method